Why Spain's acting leader is offering a politically explosive amnesty for Catalan separatists

 HOW HAVE OPPONENTS RESPONDED?

-Tens of thousands of people have staged massive protests against the amnesty in recent weeks.
-The demonstrations were called by the Popular Party and Vox, who accuse Sánchez of betraying the country and handing power to a fugitive.
-Violence broke out at rallies backed by Vox outside the Socialist Party’s headquarters in Madrid several nights in November.
+Massive protests against the amnesty in recent weeks have been called by the conservative Popular Party and the far-right Vox, who accuse Sánchez of betraying the country and handing power to a fugitive.
+The largest demonstrations so far were held Sunday, when the PP staged a major show of force, and its leader called for keeping the protests alive until Sánchez calls a new national election.

+“Spain is going to have a prime minister who has bought his investiture in exchange for the judicial impunity of his allies," PP leader Alberto Núñez Feijóo said, adding that the Socialist leader had “no scruples.”

+Earlier this week, violence broke out at rallies backed by Vox outside the Socialist Party’s headquarters in Madrid.
 Police say the violence has been caused by a minority of extreme right-wing radicals.
-Another major protest has been called for Sunday by the Popular Party.

 WHAT ARE THE KEY POINTS OF THE DEAL WITH JUNTS?